RDFLib/rdflib-sqlalchemy/README.md

 by G. Bartsch in 2017.
 The major difference (so far) is the use if "upsert" database commands when asserting graph edges, allowing edges to be re-asserted without running into DB primary key issues.

+Please note that this implementation relies on features (such as RETURNING SQL Statement support) that may not be available for all DB engines in SQLAlchemy.
+Testing is currently done on PostgreSQL only.

 original README follows below: